 Banks is a tiny town located in the state of Alabama.
 With a population of 154 people and just one neighborhood, Banks is the 393rd largest community in Alabama.

-Banks is a blue-collar town, with 40.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Banks, you'll notice that it is more blue-collar than most other communities in America.
+40.13% of Banks’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Banks is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Banks who work in office and administrative support (16.45%), food service (9.87%), and teaching (9.21%).

 Banks’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.